 A Yosemite Valley Tour is available from surrounding towns for guests staying in the hotels.
 You are picked up at one of three locations to begin your Valley Orientation Tour.
 Once you reach the Valley, your guide dives into the history and geology of the area.

 Make sure to pack your camera, as you stop to take photos of El Capitan, the world’s largest granite monolith.
-This tour is a great introduction to the park and where to hike.
+This kid-friendly tour is a great introduction to the park and where to hike.
 After your orientation, you are dropped off at Yosemite Valley where you have free time to explore.

 Your guide can help you narrow down what you plan on doing.
 Choose from a swim in the Merced River, a hike on one of the many trails or visit Half Dome.
 Guests meet back at Curry Village and are dropped back at their hotels.